Issue #10 out now

 vivre libre c’est souvent vivre seule

-do the French never suffer realistically5 September
+do the French never suffer realistically

 all of her heroes are lines in a poem